PriyaKashyapp/CIFAR-10-VisionForge/README.md

 # CIFAR-10-VisionForge

-CIFAR-10 Vision Forge is a deep learning project that optimizes a neural network to classify images from the CIFAR-10 dataset, enhancing model architecture and tuning hyperparameters to achieve a peak testing accuracy of 86.14%
+CIFAR-10 Vision Forge is a Neural Network and deep Learning Project that optimizes a neural network to classify images from the CIFAR-10 dataset, enhancing model architecture and tuning hyperparameters to achieve a peak testing accuracy of 86.14%

 Technologies Used